 Single parents looking for ways to afford a home need to think about ways earn more cash.

 Saving to buy a home is a difficult task for two people, especially when the couple has a dependent child.
-Unfortunately, when it comes to a single parent raising a child, it can be even more difficult to save money for a home.
+For single parents the task can be even more difficult.
 How can a single parent afford a home?

 One thing to remember is that a home loan lender is interested in your capacity to repay the loan, not whether or not you are a single parent.
 If you have sufficient income and meet the lender's credit criteria, then there’s no reason why you can’t get a home loan.
 The question is how much you can borrow on a single income.

 You will need to meet the usual home loan eligibility criteria.
 You will need a deposit, a history of savings and an income.
 As a single parent, though, you may have access to some alternative income sources that could help support your application.